 - While climate change can shape conflict dynamics, it should also be noted that any future peace will play out in a changing climate.
-Climate change affects all risks to and opportunities for peace.
+Climate change affects many risks to and opportunities for peace.
 If policymakers want their peacemaking, peacekeeping and peacebuilding plans and strategies to be truly sustainable, they need to factor in climate change impacts at all policy stages: early warning and assessment, planning and financing, and implementation (mediation and peace support operations).

 3. What are the risks of inaction?

 - Climate change interacts with existing, dynamic drivers of conflict such as poverty, inequality and marginalisation.
 Any effort to promote sustainable peace by addressing these root causes of conflict will not be durable if it fails to acknowledge this interaction and take into account how climate change will affect these dynamics, i.e. if it limits responses to the risks of yesterday rather than thinks of those of tomorrow.
 If climate change is left out of risk assessments of fragile communities affected by climate change, there is a very real risk that peacebuilding efforts will make existing drivers of conflict worse.